bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

   \titlespacing*{<environment-name>}{<space-left>}{<space-before>}{<space-after>}
   ```

 - Currently, the biblatex package is used with the `nature` citation style (numbered).
 You may need to change it based on your research field such as IEEE, APA, or something else.
 While I prefer author-year format (such as APA) in most cases, I found numbered-style citations to be more appropriate because of the page limitation.
-If you would like to change or customize it, look for the command where `biblatex` package is loaded in the `LaTeX CLASS AND PACKAGES` section.
+If you would like to change or customize it, look for the command where the `biblatex` package is loaded in the `LaTeX CLASS AND PACKAGES` section.

-The table of contents, List of figures, and List of tables are considered to be unnumbered sections in this template.
-The `tocbasic` package was used to manage this formatting.
-Every section (numbered or unnumbered) is followed by a `\titlerule`.
+- The table of contents (ToC), list of figures (LoF), and list of tables (LoT) are considered to be equivalent to unnumbered sections in this template.
+The `tocloft` package was used to manage this typesetting for the title.
+If you do not want any or one of these items to appear in your document, you can comment out or delete the relevant commands in the main document part.

+- Every section (numbered or unnumbered) is followed by a `\titlerule`.
 If you do not like the appearance of it, you can delete it to make it appear a little bit more cleaner and less distracting.
 Check the `DOCUMENT FORMATTING` section in the `main.tex` file.

 - I used the unnumbered `subsection*` and `subsubsection*` environment in the main proposal document to avoid confusion with the numbering scheme of my objectives, tasks, and subtasks.
 However, to add them to the table of contents, I placed the `\phantomsection` and `\addcontentsline` commands before and after (respectively) declaring the environments.
 If you would like, you can change it to a standard numbered section and subsection.